What Is Managed File Transfer (MFT)?

 Securely Manage Sensitive Data

-MFT software supports the secure management of sensitive data.
+Managed file transfer software supports the secure management of sensitive data and helps improve data privacy.
 Whether it is proprietary data, employee or patient information, or credit card data, MFT minimizes endpoints that are commonly vulnerable when data is in motion.

 Enhance Operational Efficiency

 MFT also offers efficiency and scalability benefits.
 It helps companies keep business operations in motion, even as their file transfer workflows grow in size, complexity, and volume.
-When strict SLAs are in place, MFT keeps data moving, instead of being stifled by inefficient processes or an inflexible IT infrastructure.
+When strict SLAs are in place, MFT keeps data moving, instead of being stifled by inefficient, manual processes or an inflexible IT infrastructure.